Hassan0397/FinGuardAI-Enterprise-Fraud-Detection-Platform/README.md

 **Email hassansubhani822@gmail.com**

-For feedback, suggestions, collaboration opportunities, or project discussions, please connect through your preferred professional channels.
+For to get this project, suggestions, collaboration opportunities, or project discussions, please connect through your preferred professional channels.